 MWBE DOCUMENTATION REVIEW AND APPROVAL

-with appropriate campus staff must review and approve all MWBE documentation (i.e.
+appropriate campus staff must review and approve all MWBE documentation (i.e. Staffing

-Staffing Plan, Utilization Plan, etc.) for construction, construction consultant,
+Plan, Utilization Plan, etc.) for construction, construction consultant, services

-services and commodity contracts within twenty (20) business days, as required by
+and commodity contracts within twenty (20) business days, as required by 5 NYCRR §142.4.

-a written notice of deficiency of the Utilization Plan within twenty (20) business
+notice of deficiency of the Utilization Plan within twenty (20) business days of its

-days of its receipt, as required under 5 NYCRR Part 142.6(c).
-Should a notice of deficiency
+receipt, as required under 5 NYCRR Part 142.6(c).
+Should a notice of deficiency be